-Meet The South Asian Women Redefining What A Modern Tattoo Artist Looks Like
+Meet The South Asian Women Redefining What It Means To Be A Tattoo Artist In 2019

 A cursory scroll of various tattoo studios’ Instagram pages and you could easily think tattoo patrons and artists are predominantly Caucasian.
 Rarely do #tattooartist or #tattoowomen feature designs on skin shades that stray beyond this.
 Even a glance at newsstand tattoo magazines reveals that they’re undeniably marketed to white audiences.
 Barely, if any, feature women of colour on their covers.
 Tattoos — and tattoo artists at that — it seems, are assumed to be the sole preserve – and interests – of Caucasian audiences.